ccardenosa/bios-setup-validator/README.md

     └── zt-systems-bmc-hosts.yaml
 ```

-Let’s modify the host inventory to point to the buggy one:
+... modify the host inventory to point to the buggy one:

 ```
 $ cat /opt/issue-investigation-bmc-vendor-inventory/zt-systems-bmc-hosts.yaml